PaulEmmanuelSotir/DeepCV/README.md

 - 👍Setup and download various torchvision datasets (at least CIFAR10/100)
 - 👍fix tests/deepcv module imports (make 'tests' like a third party module appart from deepcv or move 'tests' into deepcv module)
 - 👍fix code and YAML config files in order to be able to run basic kedro pipelines and build documentation
-- 👍Run and Debug whole object detector pipeline
+- 👍Run and Debug whole image classifier pipeline
 - 👍Look into possible implementation of AugMix into deepcv (+ see any improved versions of AugMix)
 - 👍Full Experiment tracking MLFlow integration
 - ♻parse and process [deepcv.meta.data.augmentation](./src/deepcv/meta/data/augmentation.py) recipes from parameters.yml